By Cliff Corcoran

 Chipper Jones (85.0 bWAR career)

 Jones is a slam-dunk first-ballot Hall of Famer.
 A career .303/.401/.529 hitter, he is one of just seven players in Major League history to finish his career with a .300 average, .400 on-base percentage and .500 slugging percentage over 10,000 or more plate appearances.
 The other six (Ty Cobb, Stan Musial, Tris Speaker, Mel Ott, Babe Ruth and Frank Thomas) are all in the Hall of Fame.
 Jones ranks among the greatest switch-hitters in Major League history. ranking in the top five in hits (2,726), doubles (549), homers (468), runs (1,619), RBIs (1,623), walks (1,512) and total bases (4,755).
-He's the greatest third baseman in history, ranking in the top six in all of those categories while playing the position.
+He is also one of the greatest third basemen in history, ranking in the top six in all of those categories while playing the position.
 Only Hall of Famer Greg Maddux compiled more wins above replacement (Baseball-Reference version) for the Braves teams that won 14 division titles from 1991 to 2005.
 There are just 16 third basemen in the Hall of Fame, fewer inductees than at any other position.
 Jones' induction should work to remedy that in 2018.

 Jim Thome (72.9)